QALB-Boy/blog/_posts/2017-04-06-xinboy-gamified-learning-platform.markdown

 xinboy is “heart boy”.
 Like “Game Boy”.

-The Chinese word for heart xin: the heart (心, pinyin: xīn).
+The Chinese word for heart xin: the heart (心, pinyin: xīn). qalbboy is the Arabic version.

 ## xinboy app
 The result of this thought process is now an app that is nearing completion for testing.